Should Singapore be worried about mpox infections?

 The man had also transited in a Middle Eastern country, before flying to Thailand, reported Reuters.

-Thai authorities are also monitoring 43 people in the country who have been identified as close contacts.
+Thai authorities said they are still monitoring 43 people in the country who have been in close contact with the patient.
+They have shown no symptom so far.

 Precautions to take against mpox infections